Amanda Chisom lands in police net over alleged involvement in N50bn fraud

 - Influencer Amanda Chisom has been reportedly picked up by the police over her involvement in a N50bn Ponzi scheme

-- She was allegedly arrested after she arrived on a trip and a video showed her walking into the office of the Force Criminal Investigation and Intelligence Department (FCID) in Abuja
+- She was allegedly arrested after she arrived from a trip, and a video showed her walking into the office of the Force Criminal Investigation and Intelligence Department (FCID) in Abuja

-- Accordimg to reports, Chisom who will be charged to court has been revealing all that she knows about the fraud
+- According to reports, Chisom, who will be charged to court, has been revealing all that she knows about the fraud

 PAY ATTENTION: Click “See First” under the “Following” tab to see Legit.ng News on your Facebook News Feed!